MarkFlow

 Navigating Notion's export menu starts with page-level selection for granularity or workspace-wide for scale.
 Opt for "Include subpages" to nest Markdown files hierarchically, mimicking Notion's tree.
 Bulk exports handle up to 10,000 blocks efficiently, but organize files post-export by renaming with prefixes like project-api-docs.md.

-Advise including databases as CSV for relational integrity—Notion exports views only, so select "Full export" for properties.
-A pro tip from production: Export during off-hours to avoid sync conflicts.
-This aligns with "notion export guide" best practices, reducing file sizes by 40% through selective inclusion.
+Advise including databases for relational integrity—Notion exports views only, so select "Full export" for properties.
+A useful tip: export during off-hours to avoid sync conflicts, and be selective about what you include to keep file sizes manageable.

 For the conversion crux, Markdown to Word stands out, supporting uploads up to 50MB with real-time previews.
 It parses Notion's table syntax (| Header |) into editable Word tables, handles image embeds by downloading and inserting, and formats code blocks with syntax colors via built-in highlighters.

 The process: Drag-drop your .md file, select options like "Preserve links" for absolute paths, and generate DOCX.
 Its edge over CLI tools like Pandoc?
 Browser-based simplicity without installs, ideal for teams.
-In benchmarks, it converts a 5,000-word Notion page in under 30 seconds, outperforming alternatives by 20% on table fidelity.
+It converts a typical Notion page quickly, with strong table rendering accuracy.

 Handling Complex Elements in Notion to Word Conversions